AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 -- wrong at runtime if Do_Something is not compiled with at least gold
 ```

-Note that the restriction on ghost fields and parameters do impose constraints
+Note that the restriction on ghost fields and parameters does impose constraints
 with libraries that may need to be recompiled to serve into different contexts.

 For types, ghost code levels extend by composition, for example: